Skip to main content

 Confidentiality

-It is possible to request your address details remain confidential.
+It is possible to request that your address details remain confidential.
 You can obtain more information from the Department of Civil Affairs of a City Office.

 Do I need to de-register when I leave the Netherlands?